Keep in Touch

 Library instruction should be scheduled as closely as possible to the time your students will actually start work on their projects or assignments, and not too far in advance.
 Sessions are usually held in the library's classroom, which is equipped with a presentation podium and 30 laptops which allow students to learn in a hands-on environment.
 A librarian can also come to your classroom to offer instruction (this applies to off-campus classes as well).
 To schedule an instruction session, use the Librarian Instruction Session form well in advance of your preferred session date(s) to have a better chance of getting the days and times you would like.

-Carol Franck, Information Literacy Coordinator
+Jessica Ramey, Information Literacy Coordinator